 "I got the internship because of my knowledge of business in China."

 One student who invested in both the China and Oxford Programs was able to land a summer internship at a Los Angeles-based Chinese solar company, working directly with the CEO.
 Having the China Program on his resume enabled him to speak with authority about China’s manufacturing and distribution into the American market, while also giving him the skill set to negotiate a higher salary due to his expertise in international management culture.

 Undergraduate and graduate students from psychology, sociology, anthropology and political science gained global experience through investing in The Global Programs.
 Recently, one of UCR’s doctoral students in neuroscience joined the Oxford Program.
 The program's entrepreneurship theme exposed her to the possibilities of taking her talents in the sciences to the international marketplace.

 About Your Professor, Dr. Sean Jasso

-Dr. Sean Jasso serves as senior lecturer in management at UCR School of Business.
+Dr. Sean Jasso serves as Professor of Practice in Management at UCR School of Business.
 His main teaching and research disciplines include strategic management, marketing management, corporate governance and ethics.
 Dr. Jasso’s expertise also includes political economy, comparative politics, public policy and globalization.
 He designed The Global Programs in 2010, taking the first student team to University of Oxford.
-Since then, programs have been added in China, India, Turkey, Japan, Vietnam, Mexico and the U.S.
+Since then, programs have been added in China, India, Turkey, Japan, Vietnam, Mexico, Brazil and the U.S.